 Eligibility and Requirements

-- Participate in the program for one full academic year (June-May)
+- Participate in the program for one full academic year (June-May).

-- Participate in all ESP-sponsored activities and programs and meet with ESP Advisor regularly
+- Participate in all ESP-sponsored activities and programs and meet with ESP Advisor regularly.

 - Obtain written parental approval to pledge a fraternity or sorority during the fall or spring semester.

-- Sign a release allowing ESP staff to speak to parent or designated guardian regarding any academic or behavioral concerns brought to their attention throughout the academic year (June -May)
+- Sign a release allowing ESP staff to speak to parent or designated guardian regarding any academic or behavioral concerns brought to their attention throughout the academic year (June -May).

-- Be present for ESP Move in and ESP Opening banquet on Sunday, June 22nd 2014
+- Be present for ESP Move in and ESP Opening banquet on Sunday, June 21st 2015.

-- Attend the ESP summer orientation session on Monday, June 23rd and Tuesday, June 24th 2014
+- Attend the ESP summer orientation session on Monday, June 22nd and Tuesday, June 23rd 2015.

-- Attend individual weekly meetings with ESP advisor
+- Attend individual weekly meetings with ESP advisor.

 - Attend all events and activities scheduled for CU Out There.
-CU Out There is developed by ESP Staff and includes team building, campus engagement and community engagement activities.
+CU Out There is developed by ESP Staff and includes team building, campus engagement, and community engagement activities.
 CU Out There is designed to enhance your educational experience by exposing you to a variety of Clemson and community resources during your time here over the summer.
 This schedule will be distributed at the time of move in.

-- Participation in ESP arranged meetings and activities will be based on the student’s individual performance during the fall semester.
-Students who receive lower than a 2.5 GPA and/or 12 credit hours in the fall semester may be required to receive academic coaching from an ESP advisor for the spring semester
+- Participation in ESP arranged meetings and activities will be based on the student’s individual academic performance during the fall semester.
+Students who receive lower than a 2.5 GPA and/or 12 credit hours in the fall semester may be required to receive academic coaching from an ESP advisor for the spring semester.